pgte/nodeconf-bcn-2015/README.md

-# v8 under the hood - Franziska Hinkelman
+# V8 under the hood - Franziska Hinkelman

 ## JS engines everywhere

+* mozilla - Spidermonkey
+* microsoft - Chakra
-* firefox monkeys, spider, trace, odin-monkey misoft - chakra apple - JavascriptCore oracle nashorn (ex-rhino) google v8
+* apple - JavascriptCore
+* oracle - Nashorn (ex-Rhino)
+* google - V8

 ## and they're fast

-some sunspider benchmarks - js engines getting faster c++ vs js - js not that much slower than optimized c++ code d8 headless node, v8 debug
+* see sunspider benchmarks - getting ever faster
+* JS not that much slower than optimized c++ code (and faster than unoptimized)

 ## compilers

-lexer,parser,translator then compilers
+* lex -> parse -> translate -> compile
-AOT (ahead of time) vs JIT (just in time) hidden classes - e.g for functions same hidden class - same machine code
+* AOT (ahead of time, e.g C++) vs JIT (just in time, JS)

-`d8 --allow-natives-syntax` then #HaveSameMap(a,b)
+## V8

+* V8 uses two compilers: a quick JIT and optimizing JIT compiler
+* hot functions are identified then passed to the optimizing compiler
+* optimizing compiler spends a bit more but does more optimizations
+* V8 optimizing compilers:
+    * 2011 CrankShaft
+    * 2015 TurboFan - work in progress
+* `d8` - debug V8
+* `d8 --trace-opt` - tracing optimizations

+## optimizations

+* V8 creteas hidden classes to re-use already compiled machine
+* `d8 --allow-natives-syntax` - `#HaveSameMap(a,b) === true` if same hidden class
-inline caches - same hidden class, property at same offset
+* inline caches - for property access: same hidden class, property at same memory offset

-JIT and optimized JIT - spend a bit more time optimizing hot functions optimized JIT might have to fallback if not specific case optimized compiler: crankshaft and turbofan d8 --trace-opt

-but monomorphic vs polymorphic is just one optimization dead-code-optimization
+* dead code elimination
+* V8 loves constructors and monomorphic functions (same number+type arguments)

-avoid try-catch, for-in, leaking vars, with premature opt warnings all over the place! v8 loves classes and monomorphic functions
+* avoid try-catch, for-in, leaking vars, with, eval (seriously?)
+* optimize with caution, clearer code first

-# lessons learned high traffic express webapp - patrick hund
+# Lessons learned from building high traffic web-app  - Patrick Hund
-mobile.de 300 req/sec
+* mobile.de 300 req/sec
-from Java, breaking the monolith lessons learnt:
+* moving away from Java, breaking the monolith
+* importance load testing, good monitoring (gatling, grafana)
+* the joy of working with node for devs
+* lessons learnt:
     * run in prod as early as possible
-> gatling, kibana, grafana
     * write testable code
-* code reviews are silver pairing is gold
+    * code reviews are silver pairing is gold (harder but pays off)
-> pairing is harder but pays off
-> joy of switching to node
     * keep it simple

-# ipfs - david dias
+# IPFS - David Dias

-distributed first - better web applications node is one of the best places of innvoation web relies on connection to the backbone loosing connection, ddos
+* node is one of the best places of innovation - community, etc

+## problems

+* web relies on connection to the backbone
+* loosing connection, ddos
-location addressing vs content addressing sharing photo - presenter to audience or video - 200MB - 8 hops, 30 clients, 48GB
+* location addressing (instead of content addressing)
+* irresponsible bandwith usage:  sharing 200MB video - 8 hops, 30 clients, 48GB - ? surely networking stack optimizes something
-> ? surely networking stack optimizes something? responsible network usage more datacenter cables put data closer to user internet connection speeds still increasing faster than bndwith requirements slow connections, TLS handshake timeout third world countries offline collaboration low bwith, interference, congestion, web out of IoT as wasn't designed for offline - service workers?
+* we're building more datacenter cables put data closer to user
+* internet connection speeds still increasing faster than bndwith requirements but for how long?
+* on slow connections inaccesible https sites: TLS handshake timeout
+* third world countries
+* offline collaboration in the same room?

+## goals?

-apps with no origin
+* apps with no origin
-leverage network cache
+* leveraging network cache
-resilient to network partitions/splits
+* resilient to network partitions/splits

-internet - comes from intergalactic network
+* internet - comes from intergalactic network, right?

-distributed - merkle - permanent web
+## solution

+distributed|merkle|permanent web

-merkledag - kinks between blobs, beginning of each blob the hash of the previous one
+* merkledag - link of blobs, each blob starts with the hash of the previous one

-> aliens sad, want to use net, money grows on trees bitcoin

-DHT - holy grail of p2p
+* DHT - holy grail of p2p - discovery of peers, content locations

-serve data to everywhere?  - serve data from everywhere
+## serve data to everywhere?  - serve data from everywhere

 # hunting performance problems - daniel khan